Chibuikekenneth/Toy.Robot.Simulator/README.md

 ##Toy Robot Simulator
-This C# `.NET Core` solution is a simulator of a toy robot that moves on a tabletop.
+This C# `.NET Core` solution is a simulator of a toy robot that moves on a `6 x 6` square tabletop.
 The development of this project is driven by unit tests.

 ####Instructions and Valid Commands
 Follow the on screen instructions to place a robot and move it around the board.
 To exit the application at any time type EXIT